hughobrien/psu-constitution/README.md

 16. Reopen nominations (RON) shall be a candidate in all union elections when the electronic voting system allows for this option to run effectively.

-17. Clubs and Societies Officers are elected by Clubs & Societies Council as outlined in Article 12 of this constitution.
+17. Clubs and Societies Officers are elected by Clubs and Societies Council as outlined in Article 12 of this constitution.
 The Students’ Union Executive Representative is nominated by the ULSU Executive and the Mary Immaculate Council Representative shall be nominated by the Mary Immaculate.

 18. The members of the PSU council shall be: